TouK/nussknacker/docs/operations_guide/Operations.md

 For patch version changes (e.g. 1.11.1 to 1.11.2) upgrade usually goes without problems - it’s enough to replace Flink with new version with rolling upgrade on cluster.

-For major release changes (e.g. 1.11 to 1.12) it’s a bit more involved, the safest way is the following:
+For minor release changes (e.g. 1.11 to 1.12) it’s a bit more involved, the safest way is the following: